bUnit-dev/bUnit/.github/pull_request_template.md

 ## Pull request description
 <!---
-    Describe the changes here and motiviations behind them, if it is not obvious from the related issues.
+    Describe the changes and motivation behind them here, if it is not obvious from the related issues.
 Does it have new features, breaking changes, etc.
 -->